 Another reason proffered was too many English living in Scotland with allegiance to Westminster.
 To argue that puts a person on dangerous ground.
-For a start, participation in any SNP meeting enjoys the comradeship of English keen to see Scotland get a fresh start, and greater democracy.
+For a start, participation in any SNP meeting enjoys the comradeship of English keen to see Scotland get a fresh start and greater democracy.

 Tackling the argument in four distinct ways.

 - POLITICAL: In large measure a person’s politics is based on the place of their birth, as well as parental nurturing, adult experience, and state propaganda.
 It is quite legitimate to challenge all perceptions that arise from those sources.
 Ignore them and hone in on place of birth alone is perilous.
 It does not matter that the other side continually belittles Scotland’s history and its people, we should avoid responding in like mind.
 What we are fighting is an alien ideology and political orthodoxy imposed upon Scotland by a government that seeks only to enrich its own interests.
 Not sharing in the instruments of power and having real influence leaves Scots exasperated in the face of so many vested interests.
-The movement for greater democracy is faced with political tradition, big business, and landed gentry loyal to an English class system.

 - VIVE LA DIFFERENCE!: The outcome of all this anodyne ‘British is Best’, and ‘we share the same humanity,’ is conformity, a blandness that reduces humans to numbers and categories.
 We are shuttled into an economic system, identified by our consumer likes and dislikes.
 Concern for a better society should impel us to find ways to cultivate human development in its richest diversity.
 A good place to start is with John Stuart Mill’s classic “On Liberty.”
 Its epigraph formulates the same clarion call as vive la difference – “The leading principle … unfolded in these pages directly converges: the absolute and essential importance of human development in its richest diversity.”
 [My emphasis.]